Every eCommerce store owner has had to deal with the following stumbling blocks at some point:

 - If they like the product and think it’s fairly priced, they’ll add it to their cart and either continue searching for other products or proceed to complete the order.

-But if they land on your website and fail to locate your product page or the search bar, then they won’t be taking any further step.
+But if they land on your website and fail to locate your product page or the search bar, then they won’t be taking any further steps.
 Instead, they’ll hit the back button and try a different website.

 #3 Customers Don’t Just Trust Your Website

 Online customers can be triggered by the slightest of issues.
 If they don’t trust you, then don’t expect them to throw all caution to the wind and buy from you.